Choosing a Counseling Program: It’s About Your Goals

 Mental Health Counseling Master’s Degrees

-Capella University is one of the only universities in the country to offer three CACREP- accredited master’s programs in an online format: Clinical Mental Health Counseling, MS in School Counseling – Addiction Treatment and Recovery, MS in School Counseling – General School Counseling, MS in School Counseling – Child and Adolescent Counseling.
+Capella University is one of the only universities in the country to offer four CACREP- accredited master’s programs in an online format: MS in Clinical Mental Health Counseling, MS in School Counseling – Addiction Treatment and Recovery, MS in School Counseling – General School Counseling, MS in School Counseling – Child and Adolescent Counseling.
 Capella also offers a COAMFTE-accredited MS in Marriage and Family Therapy.
 Click here to contact Capella University and learn about their programs.

 NYU Steinhardt – Online Master of Arts in Counseling for Mental Health and Wellness.
 This program is accredited by MPCAC.